TharunA777/AR-ARKTECHT-APP/README.md

 ### How to Use

 1. **Prepare the Marker Images**:
-   - Locate the marker images in the repository.
+   - Download the marker images in the repository.
    - You can either print these images or display them on a mobile or laptop screen.

 2. **Scan the Marker Images**: